Kalaburagi Junction railway station

 Kalaburagi Junction railway station, formerly Gulbarga Junction railway station (Station code: KLBG) is located in Kalaburagi district in the Indian state of Karnataka and serves Kalaburagi.
-It is identified as one of the A1 category Station in 2016.
+It was identified as one of the A1 category Stations in 2016.

 History

 The Great Indian Peninsula Railway extended its Mumbai–Solapur line to Raichur in 1871 and worked on that line from 1865.

 Construction of the Kalaburagi–Bidar 110 km link has got completed and inaugurated by Prime minister Narendra Modi on 29 October 2017.

 The railway track in the Daund–Wadi sector is being doubled at a cost of Rs.
 700 crore.

 Line and location

 Indian Railways also has plans for extending the railway line from Kalaburagi to Latur via Aland, Umarga, Ausa to Latur which in turn will pave way for Gulbarga to have direct connectivity to Aurangabad, Latur, Nanded, Akola, Nagpur many other cities of Maharashtra which are located in neighbouring state of Maharashtra.

 There are also consideration to add new line from Kalaburagi to Vijaypura via Jewargi.